avs-smart-screen-sdk-workshop/avs-smart-screen-sdk-workshop.github.io/_posts/2012-12-19-7-talk-to-alexa.md

 * Say "Alexa, Wikipedia" - you'll have the option of looking up any subject without having to speak the wake word before the subject.
 * Say "Alexa, let's chat" to initiate a conversation with a chat bot!
-* Say "Alexa, play Yes Sire" to play a medieval-themed game using your voice.
+* Say "Alexa, play Jeopardy" to play a the popular TV show using your voice, but with the added visuals to provide a more authentic experience!